siom79/jdrivesync/README.md

 'Accept' you will be redirected to a new page that displays an authentication token.
 Copy this token to the command line and press Enter.

-Now jdrivesync will create a file called .jdrivesync in your current working directory.
+Now jdrivesync will create a file called .jdrivesync in your home directory.
 This is your authentication file.
-As long as jdrivesync will find a valid authentication file in your current working directory, it will use it.
+As long as jdrivesync will find a valid authentication file in your home directory, it will use it.
 When you want to use an alternative file, you can specify that on the command line:

-     java -jar jdrivesync-0.2.4-jar-with-dependencies.jar -u -l "/home/user/documents" -a ".myfile.properties"
+     java -jar jdrivesync-0.2.4-jar-with-dependencies.jar -u -l "/home/user/documents" -a "my-auth-file.properties"

 You can also exclude certain files from being uploaded/downloaded.
 Just create a text document that contains file name patterns and provide the path to this file using the option -i: